centreon/centreon-archived/doc/en/api/clapi/objects/broker_cfg.rst

                                                                                             Use with caution.                                            -

 compression_level              Compression level                                            Ranges from 0 (no compression) to 9 (best compression).
                                                                                             Default is -1 (zlib compression)                             -

-failover                       Failover name                                                Name of the input or output object that will act as
-                                                                                            failover.                                                    -

 retry_interval                 Retry interval                                               Time in seconds to wait between each connection attempt.     -